 Here’s what happened after I submitted:

-- On December 14, 2008 I was informed that I had made it to the finalist round for Gates Cambridge, and that interviews were to be held on February 7, 2009.
+- On December 14, I was informed that I had made it to the finalist round for Gates Cambridge, and that interviews were to be held in February.

 - After finishing my coursework at UCLA, I moved home in December, picked up a job as a waitress at a local diner, and started applying for office jobs in the Bay Area.